vhxs/vhxs.github.io/content/blog/2024-10-14-spindown-dice/index.md

 (If you're reading this and have better solutions for rendering or visualizing simplicial complexes, let me know, because I still haven't found anything satisfying to me.
 In this post, I've used [Blender](https://www.blender.org/), PowerPoint, hand drawings, and physical objects to visualize them, and I've previously used matplotlib as well.)

 I've spent a lot of time studying simplicial complexes.
 And so to me, the spindown property of a d20 seems a whole lot like the [_shellability_](<https://en.wikipedia.org/wiki/Shelling_(topology)>) property of simplicial complexes, which informally states that a simplicial complex can be put together in a nice order.
 More specifically, imagine that we piece together the complex one triangle at a time.
 Then shellability requires that each time a new triangle is attached, the triangle must attach only along edges, not vertices.
-Topologists and combinatorialists care abou
+Topologists and combinatorialists care about shellable complexes since they are well-behaved and generally have other nice properties.

 {{< figure src="shellability.png" caption="A shellable complex with a shelling order (left), and a complex that isn't shellable (right)." width="60%" >}}